MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-transaction-isolation-level-and-transaction-timeout-with-oracle-db.md

 ---
 description: "Learn more about: Configure transaction isolation level and transaction timeout with Oracle Database"
-title: "Configure transaction isolation level and transaction timeout with Oracle Database | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Configure transaction isolation level and transaction timeout with Oracle Database" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4b66e764-2330-441b-89ef-29118f27b366
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configure transaction isolation level and transaction timeout with Oracle Database
 While performing inbound operation (Polling) using the [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] with [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)], you should appropriately configure the transaction isolation level and the transaction timeout values.
 To do this: